bwarren89/homebridge-smartrent/README.md

 </span>

-# Tweaking for my personal use case (thermostat problems), not meant for public use.
-Use at your own risk
+# Tweaking for my personal use case (problems with refresh token and older APIs), not meant for public use.
+Use at your own risk.
+Only tested with locks.

 ## 🔄 Supported Devices